42Bastian/new_bll/uloader/readme.md

 * ml.enc

-  Encrypted header.
+  Encrypted header for 256K carts.
+Must be concatenated with the binary of the game.
+  First byte of the game must contain the number of pages.
+Game goes to $200.

+* ml512.enc

+  Encrypted header for 512K carts.
 Must be concatenated with the binary of the game.
   First byte of the game must contain the number of pages.
 Game goes to $200.

 * bll.enc